Wroppy/282-as2-fib-gcd/code_testing.md

 Testing was done in the GCDCalculator class file.
 Fortunately, no errors were found with the code.
-Only positive numbers were considered, as fibonacci numbers will only be positive due to the n value being positive.
+Only positive numbers were considered, as such, fibonacci numbers will be constrained to natural numbers .